SDSS Instruments: Recording Information

 A spectrograph, a prism-like device that disperses light into its many component colors, measures how much light objects emit at different wavelengths.
 This information, called a “spectrum,” can be used to analyze the distance, composition, and age of each celestial object.
 The SDSS spectrographs have a marvelous design which enables the spectra of 640 different objects to be recorded at one time.
 Upgrades to the spectrograph system in the most recent generation of the survey (SDSS-III) have increased this number to 1000!

 For each round of observations, interesting targets like galaxies, stars, and quasars are carefully chosen by astronomers from the images taken previously with the CCD camera.
-SDSS engineers drill 640 holes into an aluminum plate in such a way that they will precisely line up with the locations of the targets when the plate is attached to the telescope and pointed at the sky.
+SDSS engineers drill up to 1000 holes into an aluminum plate in such a way that they will precisely line up with the locations of the targets when the plate is attached to the telescope and pointed at the sky.
 A fiber optic cable is inserted into each hole and connected to the spectrograph.
-These cables simultaneously gather light from the 640 individual objects and send it to the two spectrographs.
+These cables simultaneously gather light from up to 1000 individual objects and send it to the two spectrographs.

 When the light from each cable enters the spectrograph, it is split into its composite colors much the same way a prism separates visible light into its rainbow.
 The resulting spectra are then recorded using CCDs.
 Each spectrum is measured from 3800 Angstroms (blue) to 9200 Angstroms (near-infrared) on 2048 x 2048 pixel CCDs.

 The plug plates are placed at the focal plane of the telescope, just like the CCD camera.
 On a good night, SDSS astronomers will use six to nine plates, obtaining spectra for up to 5,000 objects!